A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 School Nurse Sally Cox

-The video claims that the school nurse Sally Cox doesn’t show up on any searches that would show such a position.
+The video claims that the school nurse Sally Cox doesn’t show up on any searches that should show such a person in this position.
 The implication is that this must mean she was an actress who was part of the hoax.
 She wasn’t found in searches because her name is actually Sarah Cox.
 “Sally” is her nickname, as reported in this New York Times article.
 A search of Sarah Cox does in fact show her to be a registered nurse in Newtown, Connecticut.

 Robbie Parker is an actor

 It is alleged that Robbie Parker’s demeanor prior to giving a press conference is “proof” that he is an actor.
-Or is it possible that when Mr. Parker entered the room, he smiled to greet the people before him, then began choking up as he started to speak of the events?
+A simpler explanation is that when Mr. Parker entered the room, he smiled to greet the people before him, then began choking up as he started to speak of the events.
 The video asks, “Even if this is real, why would you change character in order to appear sad?”
 As anyone who has lost a loved one knows, it is often when speaking about such tragedies that intense emotions surface.
 Mr. Parker walked in, smiled at the crowd, and then began tearing up as he spoke of his loss.
 This is not unusual behavior.

 Emilie Parker Posing with Obama after the shooting